cpacker/MemGPT/docs/local_llm_settings.md

 Note how we're using the naming conventions from llama.cpp.
 In this case, using `"temperature"` instead of `"temp"`.

-Now if we save the file and start a new agent chat with `memgpt run`, we'll notice that the LM Studio server logs now say `"temp": 1.0`:
+Now if we save the file and start a new agent chat with `letta run`, we'll notice that the LM Studio server logs now say `"temp": 1.0`:

 ```sh
 [INFO] Provided inference configuration: {